 For architectural designing and rendering, surface modeling techniques is very popular.
 The method is leveraged for a diverse array of applications like structural part and body panel designing for aircrafts and vehicles, both land and marine.

 Compared to wireframe modeling, the techniques used for object display in surface modeling are usually more complex.
-In this method, the object to be showcased is sually converted between different 3D modeling variants for seamless experience.
-This renders display the functions significantly less unclear over wireframe modeling and slightly less complex than solid modeling.
+In this method, the object to be showcased is converted between different 3D modeling variants for a seamless experience.
+This 3d design surfacing display the functions significantly less unclear than wireframe technique and slightly less complex than solid modeling.

 The reason for this warning, mostly, is the generation of a self-intersecting face or edge when the mathematical calculation would result in an algorithmic deadlock characterized with division by zero.
-You can easily get around this issue using surface modeling.
+You can easily get around this issue with the help of this modeling technique

 - Start by deleting the complex face or edges